 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must carry valid evacuation and repatriation insurance that includes medical and evacuation coverage at a minimum of $150,000 for 2019 departures and $200,000 for 2020 departures.
+As a requirement of participation on this expedition, all passengers must carry valid evacuation and repatriation insurance that includes medical and evacuation coverage at a minimum coverage of $150,000 for 2019 departures and $200,000 for 2020 departures.
 Other conditions may apply based on pre-existing conditions.
-ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for trips to the polar regions which includes travel protection for cancellation, trip disruption, baggage, and personal property.
+ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Arctic trips which includes coverage for cancellation, trip disruption, baggage, and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Space is limited.
 Sign up at the time of booking to secure your spot.
-You must book your spot before you join the vessel for your voyage.
-Weather permitting, sea kayakers will have the opportunity to paddle through scenic Arctic waterways.
+Weather permitting, join an unscripted kayaking adventure, exploring rugged coastlines and remote waterways that few people have ever paddled.
 Participants must be at least 18 years old, in good health with appropriate physical fitness, and have previous kayaking experience.
 Please contact ExpeditionTrips for details.

-One pre-voyage hotel night in Reykjavik; group transfer to the ship on embarkation day; group transfer to Keflavik International Airport (KEF) or centrally located hotel for luggage storage upon disembarkation; shipboard accommodations; scheduled landings/excursions; photography program; welcome and farewell cocktails; digital voyage log; complimentary wind- and water-resistant parka; gear on loan (rubber boots); all meals onboard the ship; 24-hour coffee/tea station; port fees.
+One pre-voyage hotel night in Reykjavik; group transfer to the ship on embarkation day; group transfer to Keflavik International Airport (KEF) or centrally located hotel for luggage storage upon disembarkation; shipboard accommodations; scheduled landings/excursions; photography program; welcome and farewell cocktails; digital voyage log; gear to keep (complimentary wind- and water-resistant parka); gear on loan (rubber boots); all meals onboard the ship; 24-hour coffee/tea station; pre-departure materials; port fees.
 Inclusions subject to change without notice.

-Airfare; visa and passport fees; emergency evacuation insurance to a minimum benefit of $150,000 in 2019 or $200,000 in 2020 (mandatory); luggage and trip cancellation insurance; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); staff gratuities; fuel surcharge may apply.
+Airfare; visa and passport fees; emergency evacuation insurance to a minimum benefit of $150,000 in 2019 or $200,000 in 2020 (mandatory); luggage and trip cancellation insurance (highly recommended); soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); staff gratuities; fuel surcharge may apply.